Frequently Asked Questions

 A:

 Instead of blocking or restricting your scrolling (which often backfires), Nomie transforms it.
-We call this Bloom Scrolling — a new paradigm where the soothing mechanics of social feeds are preserved, but the chaotic, anxiety-inducing content is replaced with calming stimuli, glimmers of safety, and nervous-system-regulating interactions.
-Nomie meets you where you are: if you're going to scroll anyway, let it be something that calms you instead of overstimulates you.
-The goal isn't restriction — it's retraining your relationship with your phone.
+We call this bloomscrolling: the soothing mechanics of social feeds are preserved, but the chaotic, anxiety-inducing content is replaced with calming stimuli, glimmers of safety, and nervous-system-regulating interactions.
+Nomie meets you where you are.
+If you're going to scroll anyway, let it be something that calms you instead of overstimulates you.

 Q:Can Nomie help me use my phone less?